 (3) Some membrane proteins, such as ion channels, are simple pores; they merely provide an opening in the membrane through which a substance can pass.
 Other proteins -- usually called carriers, pumps, or transporters -- bind to a substance on one side of the membrane, then change configuration and release it to the other side of the membrane.

 (4) Free fatty acids: simple diffusion.
 Na+ ions: simple diffusion, primary active transport, and cotransport (secondary active transport).
 Glucose: facilitated diffusion and cotransport (secondary active transport).
 Full-length proteins: endocytosis and exocytosis.

-(2) The cytoskeleton of microvilli is based on actin filaments, while the cytoskeletons of cilia and flagella are based on microtubules made of tubulin.
+(1) The cytoskeleton of microvilli (and the stereocilia of the inner ear) is based on actin filaments, while the cytoskeletons of cilia and flagella are based on microtubules made of tubulin.